 Governors and trustees must be prepared to adopt the Nolan principles of public life: selflessness, integrity, objectivity, accountability, openness, honesty and leadership.

-Staff Governors: Jeremy Hannay (Headteacher), Amy Dobbin, Stefanie McGeoghan
+Staff Governors: Dr Jeremy Hannay (Headteacher), Mrs Stefanie McGeoghan, Ms Sharlene Brown

 Committee Terms of Reference

 Governor Responsible for INCLUSION & SAFEGUARDING: Wendy Smith